What is the PEARL study trying to do?

 - Your GP

 - The clinic where you received treatment

 - Fertility Network UK, a charity supporting those who experience infertility and fertility treatment.
 Their support number is: 0121 323 5025.
-They also have a website with useful information.
+View the Fertility Network UK website for more useful information.

 If you want to know more about PEARL, who can you contact?